glantschnig/P7-A-B-Testing/README.md

 **Invariant metric: YES** - it is used as initial unit of diversion to make sure that I split equally between control and experiment group. **Evaluation metric: NO** - invariant metric should not change between tests (control, experiment)

 (2) **Number of userids:** That is, number of users who enroll in the free trial (dmin=50):
-**Invariant metric: NO** - this metric can not be used for diversion. **Evaluation metric: NO** - the number depends on whether the students enrolls into the "start free-trail" or not.
-Only there I would get the userids
+**Invariant metric: NO** - this metric can not be used for diversion. **Evaluation metric: YES** - userids is equivalent to enrollments, when the user starts the free trial she/he has to register and give her/his credit card information.
+Therefore we can use this as an evaluation metric since we would expect a difference between the control and experiment group

 (3) **Number of clicks:** That is, number of unique cookies to click the "Start free trial" button (which happens before the free trial screener is trigger) (dmin=240):
 **Invariant metric: YES** - check that the same amount of users proceed from course page to the experiment page under controlled and experiment conditions. **Evaluation metric: NO** - invariant metric should not change between tests (control, experiment)